checkaayush/zapier-gupshup-app/README.md

 3. Copy contents of `.env.template` into a new file named `.env`.
 4. Run `zapier test`.

+## Troubleshooting

+- Run `zapier validate` to validate project structure locally if you encounter errors while pushing the app after making code changes.

+- _Invalid SMS template:_ Gupshup SMS REST API has the concept of approval of SMS templates for transactional messages.
+You might need to get your SMS content template registered and approved before being able to send an SMS.

 ## References

 1. [Zapier Developer Docs](https://zapier.com/developer/)